Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - LRIT broadcasts any number of channels, for Elektro-L3 it's 3 visible channels, one water vapour channel (degraded), as well as one infrared channel.
 L4 broadcasts channels too inconsistently to be specified here.

 > Reception notes:
+> - **LRIT**:
 >   - LRIT broadcasts pre-equalized channels, which often end up severely over-exposing the imagery.
 The reason for why imagery is broadcasted like this is unknown.
 >   - After a few minutes of LRIT from Elektro-L3, you will be able to notice a spiky signal appear at 1690.5 MHz, this is linearly polarized dead LRIT from FengYun 2H.
 It might interfere with Elektro LRIT reception, in which case you should point slightly farther from 2H.
 >   - Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.
+> - **GGAK**:
-> - You can use GGAK as a 24/7 metric to see if you are capable of decoding xRIT: 10 dB on GGAK should equal to about 2.5 dB on LRIT (enough for a decode), 17 dB on GGAK shuold equal to about 3 dB on HRIT (enough for a decode).
+>   - You can use GGAK as a 24/7 metric to see if you are capable of decoding xRIT: 10 dB on GGAK should equal to about 2.5 dB on LRIT (enough for a decode), 17 dB on GGAK should equal to about 3 dB on HRIT (enough for a decode).
+>   - GGAK gets significantly weaker while an xRIT transmission is in progress.
+>   - GGAK has a very low symbol rate, you might have difficulties getting the pipeline to lock.
+If you have trouble doing so:
+>       1. Set frequency offset to -50 KHz, shift to 1691.05 MHz
+>       2. Start the pipeline
+>       3. If you don't sync, look at the `Frequency` value, it will likely be pinned at +3 KHz or -3 KHz.
+Shift 3 KHz lower or higher respectively, it should lock thereafter.

 ![Elektro-L LRIT and HRIT signal screenshots from SatDump](../../assets/images/Radio/Elektro-LRIT-HRIT.jpg) *Elektro-L N°3 LRIT on the top, HRIT on the bottom*